On the syzygies of ample line bundles on fake projective planes: Introduction

-Fake projective planes are interesting surfaces to study among smooth surfaces of general type since they have the smallest Euler number (viz., $3$) among all such surfaces and have been classified in ~[PY] and ~[CS].
-However, there is still no good way to describe such surfaces directly from classical algebraic geometry.
+Fake projective planes are interesting surfaces to study among smooth surfaces of general type since they have the smallest Euler number (viz., $3$) among all such surfaces and have been classified in ~[PY1], [PY2] and ~[CS].
+However, there is still no good way to describe such surfaces directly from classical algebraic geometry in general.
 For a fake projective plane $S$, $K_S^3$ is very ample from a well-known result of Bombieri and also Reider [R].
 We also know that $K_S$ has no sections.
-Hence a natural question is whether $K_S^2$ is very ample or not, a case at the borderline for which Reider's result [R] cannot be applied.
-This is not settled, even though there are some examples which are true (cf.~[Y2] and the references therein).
-Hence one would expect that sharp result for the syzygy of $S$ may be difficult to achieve.
-The interest about syzygy is that it would provide information about the pluricanonical ring of $S$ which may eventually lead to explicit descriptions of a fake projective plane, an interesting problem which is widely open.
+The natural question of whether $K_S^2$ is very ample or not is not settled, even though there are some examples which are true.
+Hence one would expect that sharp results for the syzygy of $S$ may be difficult to achieve.
+The interest about syzygy is that it would provide information about the pluricanonical ring of $S$.
 As a consequence of the current work, it turns out that we have pretty good information about the syzygy, cf. Corollary 1, even though it is still short of Mukai Conjecture.
-The results of this paper are close to the optimal one with the currently available techniques.
-The difficulty to achieve a sharper result is related to the difficulty in getting the very-ampleness of $K_S^2$, which in turn is related to the existence of exceptional collection of objects, cf. Conjecture 1 in \S5.
+The results of this paper are close to the optimal ones with the currently available techniques.
+The difficulty to achieve a sharper result is related to the difficulty regarding the existence of exceptional collection of objects, cf. Conjecture 1 in \S5.
 Sharper estimates are obtained for some special fake projective planes as explained in Theorem 9 and the remark following it in \S5.

-The syzygies of a given projective embedding can be described using the so-called property $N_p$, where $p$ is a non-negative integer.
+The syzygy of a given projective embedding can be described using the so-called property $N_p$, where $p$ is a non-negative integer.
 For the details of its definition, we refer the reader to~[EL].
 Here, we simply recall that the property $N_0$ corresponds to projective normality and the property $N_1$ corresponds to projective normality together with the condition that the homogeneous ideal of the embedded subvariety is generated by quadratic polynomials.

-The present paper gives effective results for the lower bounds of the powers of a given ample line bundle on a fake projective plane satisfying the property $N_p$.
-The reader may refer to ~[R\'em] or ~[Y1] for basic geometric facts about fake projective planes.
+The present paper gives effective results for the lower bounds of the powers of a given ample line bundle satisfying the property $N_p$ on a fake projective plane.
+The reader may refer to ~[R\'em] or ~[Y] for basic geometric facts about fake projective planes.